Lecturer(s)

 Course content

-Field practical course concurs to preceding courses "Vegetation Science", "Vegetation of the Czech Republic" and "Population ecology of plants" and is divided into three sections.
+Field practical course concurs to preceding courses "Vegetation Science", "Vegetation of the Czech Republic" and "Population ecology of plants" and is divided into two sections.
 The first part of the course is focused on the study of particular plant communities using the method of making of vegetation relevés in the working groups; subsequently, an analysis of acquired data is performed, mainly with an emphasis to the presence of diagnostic species in the communities under study.
 The field course takes place in central Moravia and focuses on following plant communities: e.g. xerophilous grasslands, wet meadows, mire, alluvial woodlands, alder carrs, thermophilous oak woodlands, acidophilous, oak woodlands, oak-hornbeam and lime-oak woodlands.
 The second part of the course is devoted to the methods of establishment of permanent plots and data sampling in the context of dynamics of vegetation under the influence of various management practices.
-The third part of the course will takes place in selected field localities with contrasting habitats (forests, steppe) in the area of Central Moravia.
-The following tasks are usually trained in the field: (i) estimation of population (size, age, stage) structure of plants (ii) clonality and problems of definition of individuals (iii) demonstration of various sampling techniques (iv) permanent plots and the study of plant population dynamics

 Learning activities and teaching methods